-A use case helps identify the system's functions and the authorized users(Yanuarsyah et al., 2024).
-The following step is analyzing the user flow/use case material.
-The use case document is intended to identify the user flow from authorization to logout.
-Use case document consists of description, actors (user), preconditions, postconditions, flow (take training programs, upload work training programs, discuss in forums with empowered communities), alternative flow, exceptions, and requirements.
+A use case helps identify the system's functions and the authorized users (Yanuarsyah et al., 2024).
+The next step is analyzing the user flow/use case material.
+The use case document is intended to map the user flow from authorization to logout.
+The use case document consists of description, actors (user), preconditions, postconditions, flow (take training programs, upload work training programs, discuss in forums with empowered communities), alternative flows, exceptions, and requirements.
 This use case involves users when accessing the website.
-The expected outcome of this use case is the success of using this system for training, certification, uploading work, and discussing/ mentoring with other users/ experts through the forum.
+The expected outcome of this use case is the successful use of the system for training, certification, uploading work, and engaging in discussions or mentoring with other users or experts through the forum.